openmfp/golang-commons/README.md

 # Description

-This repository contains golang library packages to be reused across microservices and operators/controllers.
-The Scope includes, but is not limited to:
+golang-commons contains golang library packages to be reused across microservices and operators/controllers.
+The scope includes, but is not limited to:

 - JWT handling
 - Context handling